Cade York: Cleveland Browns (first stint)

-York was drafted by the Cleveland Browns with the 124th overall pick in the fourth round of the 2022 NFL Draft.
+York was drafted by the Cleveland Browns with the 124th overall pick in the fourth round of the 2022 NFL draft.

-He began his career going 4/4 for field goals and 2/2 for PAT against the Carolina Panthers, including a game-winning 58 yard field goal in the 26–24 win.
-York's performance in his first professional game also led to AFC Special Teams Player of the Week honors.
+He began his career converting all four field goal attempts and both extra point attempts against the Carolina Panthers, including a game-winning 58-yard field goal in the 26–24 win.
+York's performance in his first professional game led to American Football Conference Special Teams Player of the Week honors.
+York finished his rookie season converting 35 of 37 extra-point attempts and 24 of 32 field goal attempts.